Sections of this article:

 Not having any background in the world of watches can be seen as one of the main advantages which allowed me to create very unique UnconstrainedTime watches.

 Most watchmakers are people who did very well at the process of learning how to be a watchmaker.
-Being seen as being good at learning how to be anything involves agreeing with the way things are, because that’s the perspective from which how good you are at learning the subject, is judged.
-Anyone who doesn’t align with the way things are, is not allowed to progress to the more advanced levels of such education, where you are encouraged to push the boundaries slightly.
-This applies almost as much to the information “self-taught” individuals use to learn . . . it’s not possible to learn from the past without being influenced by the history of that subject (even if you turn your back on that history).
+Being seen as being good at learning how to be anything involves agreeing with the way things currently are, because that’s the perspective from which how good you are at learning the subject, is judged.
+Anyone who doesn’t align with the way things are, is not given the opportunity to progress to the more advanced levels of such education, where you are encouraged to push the boundaries slightly.
+This applies almost as much to the information “self-taught” individuals use to learn . . . it’s not possible to learn from the past without being influenced by the history of that subject (even if you choose to turn your back on that history).

 I guess just from looking at them, it is obvious that there is something very different about the whole conceptual basis of my watch creations . . . now you know why!